Gwyneth Paltrow Reportedly Planning For A Baby With Brad Falchuk

-Gwyneth Paltrow and her fiance Brad Falchuk are reportedly making some big plans.
+Gwyneth Paltrow and her fiance, Brad Falchuk, are reportedly making some big plans.
 The couple are not only preparing to tie the knot, but they are also allegedly making room in their lives for a baby.

 Sources tell the outlet that Gwyneth and Brad were exploring the possibility of IVF to conceive their own biological child, but changed their minds.
 The insider also claims that the pair seriously considered using a surrogate to have a child, much like Kanye West and Kim Kardashian recently did.
 However, after much consideration they came to the conclusion that they would like to adopt a child.
 Paltrow is close to Charlize Theron and Sandra Bullock, both of whom have adopted children, and they’ve given her some very inspiring food for thought when it comes to the process.